Kritios Boy

 The marble Kritios Boy or Kritian Boy belongs to the Early Classical period of ancient Greek sculpture.
 It is the first statue from classical antiquity known to use contrapposto; Kenneth Clark called it "the first beautiful nude in art" The Kritios Boy is thus named because it is attributed, on slender evidence, to Kritios, who worked together with Nesiotes (sculptors of Harmodius and Aristogeiton) or their school, from around 480 BC.
 As currently mounted, the statue is considerably smaller than life-size at 117 cm (3 ft 10 ins), including the supports that replace the missing feet.

 Discovery

 The statue was excavated on the Acropolis of Athens, among the "Perserschutt", the ceremonial dump in which the Athenians buried the debris of sacred artefacts destroyed by the marauding Persian army in 480 BC.
 It is on display in the Acropolis Museum, Athens, near the site where it was excavated.
-The torso was found in 1865 while excavating the foundation of the old museum at the Athenian Acropolis.
+The torso was found in 1865 while excavating the foundation of the old museum on the Athenian Acropolis.
 The head of this statue was found twenty-three years later between the museum and the Acropolis south wall, in the latest stage of the rubble of destruction undergone in the Persian Wars.
 This fact, in conjunction with the analysis of its style, is essential to the dating of the statue.